- Emergency:000

 When parents break up it can be a really hard time.
 You can do lots of things to help you not feel worried:

 Legal information and advice is not just for adults.
 You can talk to someone about your legal rights.
-Legal Aid helps people who have questions about the law or need legal help.
+Legal Aid is made up of a group of lawyers who can help people when they have questions about the law or need legal help.

 If you are deaf, or have a hearing or speech impairment you can contact your local Legal Aid through the National Relay Service.